logoPostPlanify

 • Personal profile: 3,000 characters max

 This includes spaces, emojis, hashtags, and line breaks.
-LinkedIn counts everything.
+LinkedIn counts everything (and emojis count as 2–4 characters each).

-Tip: LinkedIn truncates visible text at ~210 characters with a "See more" link.
+Tip: LinkedIn truncates visible text at ~210 characters on desktop (140 on mobile) with a "…see more" link.
 Front-load your hook in those first 210 characters regardless of your total length.
+Posts in the 1,300–2,500 character range consistently show the highest engagement rates.

 5. Fix Posts Failing After a Password Change